Opacz Wielka: History

-On 6 March 1944, while Opacz Wielka was under German occupation during the Second World War, six officers of the Home Army were captured there by the Volksdeutsche Nazi sympathisers, and executed by the Field Police Corps.
-In May 1944, a division of the Directorate of Diversion of the Home Army, had executed four people responsible for the capture of Polish resistance soldiers, and two more were killed in the following weeks.

-On 15 May 1951, the municipality of Okęcie, including Opacz Wielka and Opacz-Parcela, were incorporated into the city of Warsaw.
-Opacz-Kolonia remained as a separate village.
+On 6 March 1944, while Opacz-Kolonia was under German occupation during the Second World War, six officers of the Home Army were captured in the village by the Volksdeutsche Nazi sympathizers, and executed by the Field Police Corps.
+In May 1944, a division of the Directorate of Diversion of the Home Army, executed five people responsible for the capture of Polish resistance soldiers, while two more were killed two weeks later.
+On 15 May 1951, Opacz Duża and Opacz-Parcela were incorporated into the city of Warsaw.
+Opacz-Kolonia and Opacz Mała remained as separate villages, outside the city boundaries.

-On 19 May 2004, the district of Włochy was subdivided into areas of the City Information System, with Opacz Wielka being one of them.

-Between 2010 and 2013, in the neighbourhood were built two intersecting expressways that form part of the ring road around Warsaw.
-They are the Salomea–Wolica Route in the east, and the expressway S2 in the south.
-During their construction, the entirety of largest pond, and portion of the second largest pond of the Załuski Clay Pits, were drained and built over.
+On 19 May 2004, the district of Włochy was subdivided into areas of the City Information System, with Opacz Wielka (lit.
+'Great Opacz') becoming one of them, including the historic areas of Opacz Duża and Opacz-Parcela.
+Between 2010 and 2013, two intersecting expressways were constructed passing through Opacz Wielka, forming a part of a ring road around Warsaw, including Salomea–Wolica Route on a west–east axis, the Expressway S2 on a north–south axis.
+During their construction, the entirety of the largest pond, and portion of the second largest pond of the Załuski Clay Pits, were drained and built over.

 Characteristics

-One of two artificial lakes of the Załuski Clay Pits located in the southeastern portion of Opacz Wielka.
+One of two ponds of Załuski Clay Pits in Opacz Wielka.

-Opacz Wielka is a low-rise residencial area, consisting of the single-family detached homes.
-It also includes instances of storage and manufacture buildings, and farmland.

-In the southeastern portion of the neighbourhood, near Emaliowa Street, are located Załuski Clay Pits, two small artificial lakes.

-In southern Salomea, at the boundary with Opacz Wielka, is located the Warszawa Salomea railway station operated by the Warsaw Commuter Railway.

-At the southern and eastern boundary of Opacz Wielka are located two intersecting expressways that form part of the ring road around Warsaw.
-They are the Salomea–Wolica Route in the east, and the expressway S2 in the south.
+Opacz Wielka is a low-rise residential area featuring single-family detached homes.
+It also includes a few warehouses and factories and manufacture buildings, and a small farmland area.
+The area also includes the neighbourhood of Opacz-Parcela in the south, in the area of Krótka Street.
+Opacz Wielka also features two small ponds near Emaliowa Street, known as Załuski Clay Pits.
+Opacz Wielka is crossed by the railway tracks with the Warszawa Salomea station present at its northern boundary, at the intersection of Jutrzenki and Serwituty Streets.
+Its operated by the Warsaw Commuter Railway.
+Additionally, two intersecting expressways pass through the neighbourhood, including the Salomea–Wolica Route on a west–east axis, the Expressway S2 on a north–south axis.